symfony/symfony-docs/book/page_creation.rst

 Templates are a powerful way to render and organize the content for your page and can be HTML markup, CSS code, or anything else that the controller may need to return.
-But the templating engine is simply a means to an ends.
+But the templating engine is simply a means to an end.
 The goal is that each controller returns a ``Response`` object.
 Templates are a powerful, but optional, tool for creating the content of a ``Response`` object.